 Leanna is a member of CAEA, ACTRA, SOCAN, and the Playwrights' Guild of Canada.
-She currently serves on the Board of Directors of Playwrights Canada Press, and on the Women's Caucus Steering Committee for the Playwrights' Guild of Canada.
+She currently serves on the Board of Directors of Playwrights Canada Press.

 At the Banff Centre Playwrights Colony, 2016.

 Photo by Kristine Cofsky.